You Can't Open the Microsoft Surface Laptop Without Literally Destroying It

 Re: (Score:2)

+It is with the right expertise.
+It's not necessarily expensive either.
+Users just don't see a #0 Philips screw and assume that a device can't be repaired.
+Have a look at some videos of people replacing cracked screens for $5 by carefully removing OLED films from them and then gluing the resulting mess back together.

-Bad headline (Score:5, Insightful)
+Bad headline (Score:4, Insightful)

 I suspect most people reading a headline stating "you can't open laptop X without destroying it" will not interpret that as meaning "open the case for repair or upgrade".